microsoft/rego-cpp/README.md

 ### Using the Interpreter

 The interpreter will be located at `build/dist/bin/rego_interpreter`.
-Here are some example commands using the provided example files:
+Here are some example commands using the provided example files and run from the suggested `dist` install directory:

     ./bin/rego_interpreter -d examples/scalars.rego -q data.scalars.greeting
     "Hello"